 - Well, to start with, Maou is The Devil (granted, only the latest in a long line of them, but still) and was the most powerful demon back in home world.
 On Earth, however, his power can't replenish itself without human emotion, which means each arc requires him to figure out a way to reacquire his abilities.
 He's rather unremarkable with plain black hair and a wardrobe that consists of Unislo and a fast food uniform.
 He's also quite intelligent and perceptive, having completely mastered everyday living on Earth in virtually no time at all.
 And finally, he of course winds up with an Unwanted Harem (albeit a small one).
 The overshadowing joke about all this, however, is that all he wants to be at the moment is to live as a regular part-time employee and Take Over the World by playing society's rules.

 - Emilia is the Hero Antagonist of the story and, thus, an inversion.
-But otherwise, Emilia fits the role of a Stock Light Novel protagonist including her massive fighting power that allowed her to [[One-Man Army almost single-handedly defeat Maou's forces).
+But otherwise, Emilia fits the role of a Stock Light Novel protagonist including her massive fighting power that allowed her to almost single-handedly defeat Maou's forces.
 However, because she lacks the main character status, she lacks the rest of the trope's requirements, such as a harem.

 - Re:Zero: When he first arrives in his new world, Subaru assumes he's gained powerful magic or some other talent, but initially has none.
 The only unique ability he gained is to start over from a "save point" after he dies, which is only a blessing considering the horrible ways he constantly meets his end.
 Gaining a harem (with a couple of reciprocated loves but also others with varying degrees of interest) means he has more people to protect or save.
 And one of those girls, Satella, the Witch of Envy, leaves a trail of corpses whenever she makes an appearance.
 To top it all off, all of the ability acquisitions he gains throughout the series are extremely nerfed compared to the original users or have conditions that Subaru cannot match, making them completely useless.